danbz/art-and-code/README.md

 http://twitter.com/danb_zzo

+## coding for artists
+A super simple introduction to c++ ideas and concepts aimed at artists and designers.
+Short example code in individual files

 ## Using openFrameworks
 ### kinectPhotoBooth
 photobooth using kinect 1 sensor to record, colour, triangulate and save to disc 3D images